gardener/documentation/hugo/content/050-tutorials/content/howto/bash_kubeconfig/_index.md

 ## Display cluster in the bash - Linux and alike
-I found this tip on Stackoverflow and find it so good that it is worthwhile to write an HwoTo about it.
+I found this tip on Stackoverflow and find it worth to be added here.
-Edit your `~/.bash_profile` and add the code below to it.
+Edit your `~/.bash_profile` and add the following code snippet to show the current k8s context in the shell's prompt.

 ```sh
 prompt_k8s(){